Ricardo Nunes (footballer, born 1986)

-Ricardo Nuno dos Santos Nunes (born 18 June 1986) is a South African former professional footballer who played as a left back.
+Ricardo Nuno dos Santos Nunes (born 18 June 1986) is a South African former professional footballer who played as a left-back.

 Club career

-The son of Portuguese parents, Nunes was born in Johannesburg, South Africa, and moved to Portugal, where he started playing football.
+The son of Portuguese parents, Nunes was born in Johannesburg, South Africa, and moved to Portugal where he started practising the sport.
 He first appeared for G.D.
 Estoril Praia, joining the club at the age of 12.

 After emerging through S.L.
-Benfica's youth system – he only played for its reserves, spending the 2005–06 campaign in the third division – Nunes continued playing as a senior in the lower leagues of Greece and Cyprus.
+Benfica's youth system – he only played for its reserves, spending the 2005–06 campaign in the third division – Nunes continued his senior career in the lower leagues of Greece and Cyprus.
 It was in Cyprus where he had his first taste of top-flight football, appearing in the First Division for AEP Paphos FC and Olympiakos Nicosia.

 On 31 January 2012, after one and a half seasons in the Portuguese Segunda Liga, Nunes signed a two-and-a-half-year contract with MŠK Žilina.
-In February 2014 he moved clubs and countries again, joining Bulgaria's PFC Levski Sofia until June 2015.
+In February 2014 he moved teams and countries again, joining Bulgaria's PFC Levski Sofia until June 2015.

-Nunes signed with Pogoń Szczecin of the Polish Ekstraklasa in 2014, and made 153 competitive appearances over a six-year spell.
+Nunes signed for Pogoń Szczecin in the Polish Ekstraklasa on 16 September 2014, and made 153 competitive appearances over a six-year spell.